tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, please refer to some documents at "[Blocking on front-end](http://www.ipgeoblock.com/codex/#blocking-on-front-end 'Codex | IP Geo Block')".

+= How can I test this plugin works? =

+The easiest way is to use [free proxy browser addon](https://www.google.com/search?q=free+proxy+browser+addon "free proxy browser addon - Google Search").

+Another one is to use [http header browser addon](https://www.google.com/search?q=browser+add+on+modify+http+header "browser add on modify http header - Google Search").

+You can add an IP address to the `X-Forwarded-For` header to emulate the access behind the proxy.
+In this case, you should add `HTTP_X_FORWARDED_FOR` into the "**$_SERVER keys for extra IPs**" on "**Settings**" tab.

+See more details at "[How to test prevention of attacks](http://www.ipgeoblock.com/codex/#how-to-test-prevention-of-attacks 'Codex | IP Geo Block')".

+= I was locked down.
+What shall I do? =

+You can find the "**Emergent Functionality**" code section near the bottom of `ip-geo-block.php`.
+This code block can be activated by replacing `/*` (opening multi-line comment) at the top of the line to `//` (single line comment), or `*` at the end of the line to `*/` (closing multi-line comment).

+`/**
+ * Invalidate blocking behavior in case yourself is locked out.
+ *
+ * How to use: Activate the following code and upload this file via FTP.
+ */
+/* -- ADD '/' TO THE TOP OR END OF THIS LINE TO ACTIVATE THE FOLLOWINGS -- */ function ip_geo_block_emergency( $validate ) {
+    $validate['result'] = 'passed';
+    return $validate;
+}
+add_filter( 'ip-geo-block-login', 'ip_geo_block_emergency' );
+add_filter( 'ip-geo-block-admin', 'ip_geo_block_emergency' );
+// */`

+Please not that you have to use an [appropriate editor](https://codex.wordpress.org/Editing_Files#Using_Text_Editors "Editing Files « WordPress Codex").

+After saving and uploading it to `/wp-content/plugins/ip-geo-block/` on your server via FTP, you become to be able to login again as an admin.

+Remember that you should upload the original one after re-configuration to deactivate this feature.

+[This document](http://www.ipgeoblock.com/codex/what-should-i-do-when-i-m-locked-out.html "What should I do when I'm locked out? | IP Geo Block") can also help you.

+= I still have access from blacklisted country.
+Does it work correctly? =

+Absolutely, YES.
+But unfortunately, accuracy of country code depends on the geolocation databases.
+Actually, there is a case that a same IP address has different country code.

+For more detail, please refer to "[I still have access from blacklisted country.](http://www.ipgeoblock.com/codex/access-from-blacklisted-country.html 'I still have access from blacklisted country. | IP Geo Block')".

 = Do I have to turn on all the selection to enhance security? =

 Yes.
 Roughly speaking, the strategy of this plugin has been constructed as follows: